danieltikamori/election-system-quarkus-traefik-open-telemetry-graylog-java/README.md

 Fill the files.

 Add Instancio in the pom.xml.
+Instancio populates data.

 Fill the files.

 At the CandidateServiceTest, create a break point at `candidateService.save(candidate);` and go to Run menu and Attach to Process.
 Type `r` to resume testing.
 Verify if the Instancio created a candidate sample.

+Remove the break point.
+Restart the execution.

+**IMPORTANT NOTE**

+As I was developing, there's a possibility the of Main class don't be created.
+So verify and create Main class in the application infrastructure.